Swing Time (film)

 The film's plot has been criticized, though, as has the performance of Metaxa.
-More praised is Rogers' acting and dancing performance.
-Rogers herself credited much of the film's success to Stevens: "He gave us a certain quality, I think, that made it stand out above the others."
-Swing Time also marked the beginning of a decline in popularity of the Astaire–Rogers partnership among the general public, with box office receipts falling faster than usual, after a successful opening.
+More praised is Rogers's acting and dancing performance.
+Rogers credited much of the film's success to Stevens: "He gave us a certain quality, I think, that made it stand out above the others."
+Swing Time also marked the beginning of a decline in popularity of the Astaire–Rogers partnership among the general public, with box-office receipts falling faster than usual after a successful opening.
 Nevertheless, the film was a sizable hit, costing $886,000, grossing over $2,600,000 worldwide, and showing a net profit of $830,000.
-The partnership never again regained the creative heights scaled in this and previous films.
+The partnership never regained the creative heights scaled in this and previous films.

-In 1999 Swing Time was one of Entertainment Weeklys top 100 films.
-In 2004 it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
-In AFI's 100 Years...100 Movies (10th Anniversary Edition), it is ranked at #90.
+In 1999, Swing Time was listed as one of Entertainment Weekly's top 100 films.
+In 2004, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In AFI's 100 Years...100 Movies (10th Anniversary Edition), it is ranked at No. 90.

 Plot

-John "Lucky" Garnett (Fred Astaire) is a gambler and dancer set to marry Margaret Watson (Betty Furness).
+John "Lucky" Garnett is a gambler and dancer who is ready to marry Margaret Watson.
 Not wanting him to retire, the other members of his dance act deliberately sabotage the event.
-"Pop" Cardetti (Victor Moore) takes Lucky's trousers to be altered by sewing cuffs while the others begin a crap game.
+"Pop" Cardetti takes Lucky's trousers to be altered by sewing cuffs, while the others begin a crap game.
 After the tailor refuses to modify the pants, Pop returns with them, unaltered.
-Margaret's father phones to say he has sent everyone home, but the call is intercepted.
-When Lucky finally leaves for the wedding, his troop bets him the bankroll that he will not get married.
+Margaret's father phones to say that he has sent everyone home, but the call is intercepted.
+When Lucky finally leaves for the wedding, his troupe bets the bankroll that he will not get married.
 Lucky mollifies Margaret's father by saying that he was "earning" $200.
-Judge Watson tells Lucky he must earn $25,000 to demonstrate his good intentions.
+Judge Watson tells Lucky that he must earn $25,000 to demonstrate his good intentions.

-Lucky's dance troupe takes all his money at the train station except for his lucky quarter because he did not get married.
-Pop and Lucky hop the first freight to New York.
-Lucky meets Penny (Ginger Rogers) when he asks for change for his lucky quarter so he can buy cigarettes for Pop.
+At the train station, Lucky's dance troupe takes all of his money, except for his lucky quarter because he did not get married.
+Pop and Lucky board the first freight train to New York.
+Lucky meets Penny when he asks for change for his lucky quarter, so that he can buy cigarettes for Pop.
 The cigarette machine dumps a load of coins, so they follow Penny and offer to repurchase the quarter, but she is in no mood to deal with them.
-Pop sneaks the quarter out of her purse when she drops her things, but she thinks Lucky did it.
-Lucky insists on following Penny to her job: a dance school instructor.
+Pop sneaks the quarter out of her purse when she drops her things, but she thinks that Lucky did it.
+Lucky insists on following Penny to her job as a dance school instructor.
 He accepts a dancing lesson from her agency to apologize.
-After a disastrous lesson ("Pick Yourself Up"), Penny tells him to "save his money."
-Her boss, Mr. Gordon (Eric Blore), overhears and fires her.
-He also fires Mabel Anderson (Helen Broderick) for complaining that Pop ate her sandwich.
-Lucky dances with Penny- marvelously to prove how much she has taught him.
-Gordon gives Penny her job back and sets up an audition with the owner of the Silver Sandal nightclub.
+After a disastrous lesson ("Pick Yourself Up"), Penny tells him to "save his money".
+Her boss, Mr. Gordon, overhears and fires her.
+He also fires Mabel Anderson for complaining that Pop ate her sandwich.
+Lucky dances with Penny to prove how much that she has taught him.
+Gordon gives Penny back her job, and sets up an audition with the owner of the Silver Sandal nightclub.